o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 In a completely different vein but still in the testing context, [**`sanitizers`**](https://cran.r-project.org/package=sanitizers) is an R package for testing the compiler setup across different compiler versions to detect code failures in sample code.
 This allows testing completely different environments on the same host, without touching the well-kept development environment on the host.
 The packages's images are now _deprecated_ and superseded by Rocker images (`rocker/r-devel-san` and `rocker/r-devel-ubsan-clang`).

-## Dockerizing Documents and Workflows
+## Dockerising Documents and Workflows

-Some works are dedicated to _dockerizing R-based documents_.
+Some works are dedicated to _dockerising R-based documents_.

 ![liftr logo](/public/images/liftr-logo.png "liftr logo"){:width="100" .img.rightfloat}

 The package [**`liftr`**](http://liftr.me/) ([on CRAN](https://cran.r-project.org/package=liftr)) for R lets users enhance Rmd files with YAML-metadata ([example](https://github.com/road2stat/dockflow/blob/master/config/sequencing.yml)), which enables rendering R Markdown documents in Docker containers.
 Unlike `containerit`, this metadata must be written by the author of the R Markdown document.

-`liftr` is used in the [**DockFlow**](https://dockflow.org/) initiative to containerize a selection of [Bioconductor workflows](https://bioconductor.org/help/workflows/) as presented in [this poster](https://nanx.me/papers/dockflow-poster-bioc2017.pdf) at BioC 2017 conference.
+`liftr` is used in the [**DockFlow**](https://dockflow.org/) initiative to containerise a selection of [Bioconductor workflows](https://bioconductor.org/help/workflows/) as presented in [this poster](https://nanx.me/papers/dockflow-poster-bioc2017.pdf) at BioC 2017 conference.
 Liftr also supports [Rabix](https://www.rabix.org/), a Docker-based toolkit for portable bioinformatics workflows.
 That means that users can have Rabix workflows run inside the container and have the results integrated directly into the final document.

 The Bioconductor package [`sevenbridges`](https://www.bioconductor.org/packages/devel/bioc/html/sevenbridges.html) (see also above) has [a vignette on creating reproducible reports with Docker](http://www.tengfei.name/sevenbridges/vignettes/docker.html).
-In recommends a reproducible script or report with `docopt` respectively R markdown (parametrized reports).
+In recommends a reproducible script or report with `docopt` respectively R markdown (parametrised reports).
 The cloud-based Seven Bridges platform can fulfill requirements, such as required Docker images, within their internal JSON-based workflow and "Tool" description format ([example](https://github.com/sbg/sevenbridges-r/blob/master/inst/docker/sevenbridges/rabix/runif.json#L91)), for which the package provides helper functions to create Tools and execute them, see [this example in a vignette](http://www.tengfei.name/sevenbridges/vignettes/api.html#import-cwl-app-and-run-a-task).
 Docker images are used for [local testing of these workflows](http://www.tengfei.name/sevenbridges/vignettes/apps.html) based on Rabix (see above), where images are started automatically in the background for a user, who only uses R functions.
 Automated builds for workflows on Docker Hub are also encouraged.

 ## Control Docker Containers from R